NickDwtyayOficial/nickdwtyay.co.il/README.md

 Software Use License

-This document establishes the terms and conditions governing the use of Nick DwtyAy software ("software") developed by Nick Dwtyaay Ltd ("Licensor").
+This document establishes the terms and conditions governing the use of Nick Dwtyay software ("software") developed by Nick Dwtyay, Ltd. ("Licensor").

 Use license
 The licensee grants the end user ("licensed") a non -exclusive and non -transferable license to install and use the software for commercial or personal purposes, in accordance with the limitations set forth in this document.